 It's no secret that I enjoy exploring new places, so I opted to see the university city on the river Cam a few weeks ago.

-Although the history of the place goes as far as the Bronze Age, the town earned a significant role in 1209, as the university was established.
-But it wasn't until the 20th century when it gained a city charter.
+Although the history of the place goes as far as the Bronze Age, the town earned a significant role in 1209 after the university was established.
+But it wasn't until the 20th century that it gained a city charter.
 During that period also occurred the biggest population growth and nowadays it has around 125,000 residents, 1/5 of which are students.
-The city has a small but vibrant downtown, packed with neat structures.
-And that's where I started my journey..
+The city has a small but vibrant downtown; that's where I started my journey.

 ..and soon I started enjoying individual colleges.